Alessandro-git-hub/HeyManitas/docs/CUSTOMER_FEATURES.md

-# SkillBooster Customer Features Documentation
+# HeyManitas Customer Features Documentation

 ## 🎯 Overview
-This document outlines all the features and functionality available to customers in the SkillBooster marketplace platform, focusing on the seamless booking experience and service discovery.
+This document outlines all the features and functionality available to customers in the HeyManitas marketplace platform, focusing on the seamless booking experience and service discovery.

 ---